top of page

 Poast - talking.PNG

 At the University of Chicago, Paul serves as Director of Graduate Studies in the Department of Political Science and Director of the Summer Institute for Social Research Methods.
-Additionally, he is a research affiliate of the Pearson Institute for the Study of Global Conflicts, an assistant director of the Chicago Project on Security and Threats, a member of the Center for International Social Science Research advisory board, and a member of the Board of the University of Chicago Library.
+Additionally, he is a member of the Center for International Social Science Research advisory board, the College Council, and the Board of the University of Chicago Library.
 Paul also serves on the Chicago Council on Global Affairs Survey Advisory Board.

 His research has been funded by the National Science Foundation and has received numerous awards and recognitions (notably the Walter Isard Award, the Bruce Russett Award, and the Lepgold Prize).
-Paul's commentary on foreign affairs appears in a variety of global news outlets and forums, including the Telly award winning and CASE Circle of Excellence recognized "COVID 2025" video series.
+Paul's commentary on foreign affairs appears regularly in a variety of global news outlets and forums, including the Telly award winning and CASE Circle of Excellence recognized "COVID 2025" video series.

 Paul received a PhD from the University of Michigan, a MSc from the London School of Economics and Political Science, and a BA from Miami University.
 Paul has taught courses at a number of universities including Universidad CEU San Pablo in Spain, Universität Konstanz in Germany, Rutgers University, where he was an assistant professor of political science, and The Ohio State University, where, prior to pursuing his PhD, he was a lecturer in the Department of Economics.